-For the opening night of the Sheffield Doc/Fest 2019 acclaimed filmmaker Asif Kapadia (Senna, Amy) introduced his latest documentary to the table: Diego Maradona.
+For the opening night of Sheffield Doc/Fest 2019, acclaimed filmmaker Asif Kapadia (Senna, Amy) introduced his latest documentary to the table: Diego Maradona.
 Comprised almost entirely of vast archive footage, it joins Kapadia’s other two documentaries; making the three projects into what could be described as a talent and trauma trilogy.
 All three films feature an iconic figure, a rise to fame, and an eventual collapse of some sort — but this time — the film’s subject is very much still alive.

-The colorful documentary is a brief history lesson on Argentinian footballer Diego Maradona’s most climactic moments both on and outside of the field.
+The colorful documentary is a brief history lesson on Argentinian footballer Diego Maradona’s most climactic moments both on and off the pitch.
 Any football fan knows of the mythical figure — more specifically, his infamous handball — but the film is rich and alive with a context that adds to any pre-existing notions of the legendary player.
 While it’s not the most dynamic or intimate of portraits, it does allow you to feel like you’re in the very stadiums being played on-screen; watching the rise and fall of a titan.
 With the amount of different footage used, sourced from multiple countries, it goes without saying the editing cuts are most impressive.

 The sound design and music elevate the footage marvelously.
 The enhanced tackles and cheers during matches make full use of the natural energy of the sport, which by the end feels essential in making Diego Maradona the visceral experience it is — despite the fact it’s not well-preserved footage.
 The old video format may not be the sharpest, but it has an epic historic charm.
 The crowds battle to get a touch of him, the camera lights flash at the top of staircases, and the thousands of people in the stands chant his name; it’s thunderous.